Calcasieu River Bridge: 2024

 Project partners, according to I-10 Calcasieu Mobility partners, are CINTRA, a transportation infrastructure company based in Austin, Texas. and others in a long list of partners.

 A notice to proceed on the $2.3 billion dollar super project has been authorized.
 15 percent of the net toll revenue profits will be used to shorten the expected 50 year toll or to fund future projects in the five-parish area.
 State and federal funding will cover $1.2 billion of the project’s overall cost.
 The remaining costs will be covered through toll revenue.

 Bridge details

 The new bridge was dubbed "Alternative 5G", or State Project Number: H.003931, that was included in the December 2, 2020, DOTD fact sheet, has been chosen.

 Construction partners

 Calcasieu Bridge Partners Consortium consist of a joint venture of Plenary Americas US Holdings, Inc., Sacyr Infrastructure USA LLC, and Acciona Concesiones S.L.

+Construction

+Ground was broken for the project on April 29, 2026.